-The OR flag of a FIFO is synchronized to the port clock that reads data from its array.
-When the OR flag is high, new data is present in the FIFO output register.
-When the OR flag is low, the previous data word is present in the FIFO output register and attempted FIFO reads are ignored.
+The output-ready flag of a FIFO is synchronized to the port clock that reads data from its array.
+When the output-ready flag is high, new data is present in the FIFO output register.
+When the output-ready flag is low, the previous data word is present in the FIFO output register and attempted FIFO reads are ignored.

 A FIFO read pointer is incremented each time a new word is clocked to its output register.
-From the time a word is written to a FIFO, it can be shifted to the FIFO output register in a minimum of three cycles of the OR flag synchronizing clock; therefore, an OR flag is low if a word in memory is the next data to be sent to the FIFO output register and three cycles of the port clock that reads data from the FIFO have not elapsed since the time the word was written.
-The OR flag of the FIFO remains low until the third low-to-high transition of the synchronizing clock occurs, simultaneously forcing the OR flag high and shifting the word to the FIFO output register.
+From the time a word is written to a FIFO, it can be shifted to the FIFO output register in a minimum of three cycles of the output-ready flag synchronizing clock; therefore, an output-ready flag is low if a word in memory is the next data to be sent to the FIFO output register and three cycles of the port clock that reads data from the FIFO have not elapsed since the time the word was written.
+The output-ready flag of the FIFO remains low until the third low-to-high transition of the synchronizing clock occurs, simultaneously forcing the output-ready flag high and shifting the word to the FIFO output register.

-A low-to-high transition on an OR flag synchronizing clock begins the first synchronization cycle of a write if the clock transition occurs at time $t{sk1}$ , or greater, after the write.
+A low-to-high transition on an output-ready flag synchronizing clock begins the first synchronization cycle of a write if the clock transition occurs at time $t{sk1}$ , or greater, after the write.
 Otherwise, the subsequent clock cycle can be the first synchronization cycle (see Figures 7 and 8).